JuanDM93/soft-poke-api/README.md

 - `POST /api/teams/` - Create a team
 - `PUT /api/teams/:uuid/` - Update a team by uuid
 - `DELETE /api/teams/:uuid/` - Delete a team by uuid

+Actions can be performed on a team's pokemon with the following endpoints:

+- `POST /api/teams/:uuid/pokemon/` - Add a pokemon to a team
+- `DELETE /api/teams/:uuid/pokemon/:pk/` - Remove a pokemon from a team
+- `PUT /api/teams/:uuid/pokemon/:pk/` - Update a pokemon on a team
+- `GET /api/teams/:uuid/pokemon/` - Get all pokemon on a team
+- `GET /api/teams/:uuid/pokemon/:pk/` - Get a pokemon detail on a team

 ## Acknowledgments